 While galvanized steel has much to offer as a material, it may not work when it comes to a lot of stormwater runoff flows.
 This mostly depends on where you find yourself.
 In a region with a lot of hard water, galvanized steel can corrode quite quickly.
 The increased flow from storms only makes the hard water more damaging, so you’ll need to consider what kind of water your region has before opting for galvanized steel.

 Fiberglass is a particularly unique material for flumes, with quite a few benefits you may not want to miss out on.
 It often lasts between 15 to 20 years under normal conditions, so it’s certainly long-lasting.
 While the abrasiveness of the flow certainly plays a role, fiberglass flumes are equipped with an outer gel coat designed to protect the flume from debris.
 The gel coat additionally has inherent UV protection, so it can handle the sun just as well as it can handle a storm.

 The construction for fiberglass flumes is easy and relatively inexpensive, as they’re crafted from an easily customizable mold in a singular piece in most cases.
-With its ease of construction and considerable defenses, it’s easy to see why fiberglass might just be the most reliable material available for flumes.
+With its ease of construction and considerable defenses, it’s easy to see why fiberglass might just be the most reliable material available for stormwater flumes.

 Trapezoidal and H Flumes from Tracom

 To get your hands on trapezoidal flumes or H flumes, you need a reliable manufacturer like Tracom.
-Not only do we have a vast array of options for you to choose from, but our fiberglass construction methods let you work with our team to design a custom flume that uniquely fits your specific flow channel.
+Not only do we have a vast array of options for you to choose from, but our fiberglass construction methods let you work with our team to design custom flume that uniquely fit your specific flow channel.
 Contact us today to learn more about how we can help you take control of your stormwater runoff measurement efforts.